sebv/node-wd-sync/README.md

   @elementByCss '#ires' # waiting for new page to load console.log @title()

-  console.log @elementByName 'not_exists' # undefined
+  console.log @elementByNameIfExists 'not_exists' # undefined

   @quit()